ldijkman/Arduino_Plant_Watering_System/README.md

 software reboot, asm volatile (" jmp 0"); at 23:59:59 to reset wateringcounter and fresh millis(); and erase days wateringtimelog

+NO PC needed to change parameters / settings

 ------

 i do not know if my code is 49-50 day millis(); overflow safe so thats why i do a software reboot